Representative of the HNEE

 The HNEE representatives are responsible for dealing with the special concerns of university members.
 Their tasks include advising and supporting, developing proposals for optimising work processes and suggesting measures to the university management.
 In addition, they assume control functions within their area of responsibility.

-The Central Gender Equality Officer advises and supports the university management and other university bodies and institutions in all matters relating to gender equality, in particular with regard to objectives, structural and personnel decisions and the creation and implementation of the → Gender Equality Concept.
-The Central Gender Equality Officer is a member of the → State Conference of Gender Equality Officers (LaKoG).
+The Equal Opportunities Officer (in accordance with § 76 BbgHG) advises and supports the university management and other university bodies and institutions in all matters relating to gender equality, in particular with regard to objectives, structural and personnel decisions, and the development and implementation of the equality concept.
+The Central Equal Opportunities Officer is a member of the State Conference of Equal Opportunities Officers (LaKoG).

-You can contact the Central Equal Opportunities Officer and her representatives via → gleichstellung(at)hnee.de
+You can contact the Central Equal Opportunities Officer Jenny Pöller and her deputies (Dr Nadine Herold & Anke Sange) at gleichstellung(at)hnee.de

 The HNEE Data Protection Officer fulfils his duties in accordance with the Brandenburg Data Protection Act and has a comprehensive right to information vis-à-vis all data-processing bodies at the university.